 After many years of abandonment, King’s Hollow Tunnel seemed to be in rather decent shape when we visited.
 Some of the wooden beams along the wall had either fallen down or had been removed, giving us a unique perspective as to how the tunnel was built.
-A couple of our members climbed up behind the beams to the the natural rock of the tunnel.
-The tunnel also had a distinctive musty smell so strong that we could smell the tunnel before it came into view.
-We did not experience anything out-of-the-ordinary during our visit.
-Our thanks goes to Shannon for providing us with directions to King’s Hollow Tunnel.
+A couple of our members climbed behind the beams into the natural rock of the tunnel.
+The tunnel also had a distinctive musty smell so strong that we could smell it before it came into view.
+We did not experience anything out of the ordinary during our visit.
+Our thanks go to Shannon for providing us with directions to King’s Hollow Tunnel.

 Location Information: Abandoned

 King’s Hollow Tunnel is located near the intersection of Rockcamp Road and Kings Hollow Road near Mineral; Athens County.